Harleston Greenspace

 The Vision

 The first stage of the design includes a mini forest, carefully managed areas for nature, bird, bat, and owl boxes, bug houses and log piles, rainwater harvesting, and a circular walk with information boards and resting spots.
 We intend to hold sessions to involve the community and will provide regular updates.
-This is a project where everyone can be involved.

 A Fresh Start